MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-desktop.md

 - **adalBase.ts:this.loggingService.logError** - Records information needed to determine that the user profile is null or empty.
 - **adal-impl-mac.ts:this.loggingService.logError** - Records the occurrence of an issue when parsing telemetry received during authentication or generic sso error occurred when logging in on a Mac device.
 - **adal-rigel-windows.ts:this.logger.logError** - General logging statement indicating a generic sso error occurred when logging in on our Meeting room device.
-- **adal-sso-windows.ts:this.loggingService.logError** - Records that a generic sso error occurred when logging in on a Windows device, errors in initiating the chat service or log in failure information.
+- **adal-sso-windows.ts:this.loggingService.logError** - Records that a generic sso error occurred when logging in on a Windows device, errors in initiating the chat service or sign in failure information.
-- **appOnlineService.ts:loggingService.getInstance** - Records the occurrence of an error due to settings that couldn't be parsed during startup or with downloading pre-user authentication, pre-authorized settings.
+- **appOnlineService.ts:loggingService.getInstance** - Records the occurrence of an error due to settings that couldn't be parsed during startup or with downloading preuser authentication, preauthorized settings.
 - **appStart.ts:loggingService.logError** - Records the occurrence of an error when the application couldn't launch, disk space error, valid certificate error or failed to find the correct certificate, and restarting the app.
 - **browserWindowHttp.ts:this.loggingService.logError** - Records information to indicate that the application couldn't be updated due to issues with the file system.
 - **contextInstallService.ts:loggingService.getInstance** - Records the occurrence of an error when: